nrclaudio/dotomics_assignment/README.md

 # Dotomics Assignment

 Notebook workflows to slice a reference chromosome into fixed windows, analyze GC content, export the windows for downstream use, and embed each window with the Agro Nucleotide Transformer (1B).
-A helper script prints model config details from Hugging Face.

 ## Setup
 - Clone the repo, then create and activate a conda environment: